johnalison/obsidian-notes/1-projects/Mixed2.0/mixed2.0.md

 - [x] ISR is everything but (b+x) + (b+x) splittings!!!!
 - [ ] Test for splitting function
 - [x] Test script crashing b/c of memory
-	- [ ] When max 2 extra jets / Running with 1 worker fixes it
+	- [x] When max 2 extra jets / Running with 1 worker fixes it
-	- [ ] Now think this was b/c I was making too many hists!
+	- [ ] Now think this was b/c I was making too many hists! / back to 4 workers
+	- [ ] Swap memory -> 0 / Maybe faster using 2 workers ?
 - [ ] Need to reduce memory!